llm-bible/llm-bible.github.io/_publications/parcalabescu2024do.markdown

 ---
 layout: publication
-title: Do Vision amp; Language Decoders Use Images And Text Equally How Self-consistent Are Their Explanations
+title: Do Vision Language Decoders Use Images And Text Equally How Self-consistent Are Their Explanations
 authors: Parcalabescu Letitia, Frank Anette
 conference: "Arxiv"
 year: 2024